-The Ashland University program is unique since students completing the degree in Early Childhood Intervention also complete the early childhood licensure program during the same four-year period.
-The early childhood license will permit you to teach in the typical general education classrooms educating children in Kindergarten through third grade.
+Obtaining an early childhood license will permit you to teach in the typical general education classrooms for children in kindergarten through third grade.

-You may choose to pursue an endorsement to teach fourth and fifth grades, which will allow you to teach pre-K through fifth grade.
+In addition, you can choose to pursue an endorsement to teach fourth and fifth grades, which will expand your teaching capabilities to pre-K through fifth grade.

 This degree will allow you to teach children in specialized classrooms, resource rooms, as well as team teach as the intervention specialist in inclusive classrooms.

 Additional program benefits include: